RudiCamilleri/mita/README.md

 - payClient: The smart contract pays the client the specified amount (use only for special cases)
 - topUpPenalty: The client calls this function to top up the penalty balance
 - topUpPaymentsToClient: The owner tops up the pending balance of the smart contract for pending payments to client

+##### Configurable Parameters

+- transferOwner: Transfers the current TenderLogic smart contract to another owner
+- replaceTenderLogic: Replaces the current TenderLogic smart contract implementation (for upgrading or bug fixes)
+- replaceTenderData: Sets or replaces the ITenderData smart contract implementation (for initialization or upgrading)
+- changeClient: Changes the client wallet address of a contract to a new address
+- updateContractMax: Increases the min, medium and max server limits of the contract to the specified amount
+- extendOrderDeadline: Extends the order deadline to the specified date
+- extendContractDeadline: Extends the contract deadline to the specified date

 ##### Options for termination